muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 }
 ```

 We can take advantage of TypeScript paths to avoid needing too many `../` folder references.
-Enhance `src/tsconfig.json` as such:
+Ensure that `src/tsconfig.json` is as such:

 ```json
 {